Albjon30/Albjon-Interview-Task/README.md

 Here some of the Error Handling that I implemented

-1. Handle Initialization Errors for Google Mobile Ads Wrap the Google Mobile Ads initialization in a try-catch block to handle potential errors gracefully If initialization fails, we can log the error or display a message to the user.
+1. Handle Initialization Errors for Google Mobile Ads Wrapped the Google Mobile Ads initialization in a try-catch block to handle potential errors gracefully If initialization fails, we can log the error or display a message to the user.
 2. Error Handling in Banner Ad Loading
 For ad loading,I improved error handling by showing an error message or